NxPKG/khulnasoft-docs/content/ruleset-engine/rules-language/operators.md

 The Rules language supports parentheses (`(`,`)`) as grouping symbols.
 Grouping symbols allow you to organize expressions, enforce precedence, and nest expressions.

-Only the [Expression Editor](/ruleset-engine/rules-language/expressions/edit-expressions/#expression-editor) and the [Cloudflare API](/api/) support grouping symbols.
+Only the [Expression Editor](/ruleset-engine/rules-language/expressions/edit-expressions/#expression-editor) and the [Khulnasoft API](/api/) support grouping symbols.
 The [Expression Builder](/ruleset-engine/rules-language/expressions/edit-expressions/#expression-builder) does not.

 ### Group expressions